c4deszes/hexregistry-spec/docs/package/package-spec.md

   + `traceability` is an object describing links between hex file regions and certain package attributes, see [package traceability](package-traceability.md)

-  + `verification` is an object describing links between hex file regions and fixed memory locations, see [package verification](package-verification.md)
+  + `validation` is an object describing links between hex file regions and fixed memory locations, see [package validation](package-validation.md)

 ### Dependencies